Facebook Pros & Cons for a Business

 Facebook Cons for a Business

-- If your FANS don't interact with your posts, they will be less likely to see your future posts.
-When they stop interacting, you lose that relationship in Facebook.
+- If your FANS don't interact with your posts, they'll be less likely to see your future posts.

 - Facebook has updated their algorithm to favor friends' updates over page updates.

 Overall, pages should continue to post things that people find meaningful and interesting, but the bottom line is that friends come before brands.